Veterans Slam Donald Trump After He Ends Automatic Citizenship For Children Born To Service Members Overseas

 As CBS News reported, Trump’s administration announced that children of certain U.S. government employees and service members born abroad will no longer be automatically considered U.S. citizens.
 Starting on October 29, the administration is scrapping the longstanding policy and instead only grant citizenship to some children born in facilities like U.S. hospitals overseas and born to certain government employees or service members.

-Parents not covered would need to apply for U.S. citizenship, the report noted, and the process would be more rigorous for some.
+Parents not covered will need to apply for U.S. citizenship, the report noted, and the process would be more rigorous for some.

 “[C]hildren of U.S. government employees must enter the U.S. lawfully with an immigrant or nonimmigrant visa and be in lawful status when they take the Oath of Allegiance, which completes the process,” the administration said in a new guidance regarding the law.